 Gramoxone- and Reglone-treated plots produced similar results to swathing when comparing canola yield and seed quality parameters, with the exception of green seed content.
 Swathing generally had lower green content and thus less total damage.
-At Langdon, green content was generally higher in the desiccant-treated plots compared to swathing, especially in application timings 1 and 2 (Tables 3, 4, and 7).
+At Langdon, green content was generally higher in the desiccant-treated plots compared to swathing, especially in application timings 1 and 2 (Tables 3, 4, 7, 10, and 11).
 It should be noted that there was severe lodging at Langdon in 2005, which inhibited canopy penetration by the desiccant.
 Crop lodging resulted in the upper portion of the canopy being desiccated, while the underside of the canopy remained green and resulted in higher green content.
 There was less lodging at Minot in 2005, but lodging was a contributing factor in the high green content of some plots, especially the early Reglone treatment harvested 7 DAT (Tables 5 and 6).
+Green count and total damage (green, heat, and other damage) were considerably higher in 2007, especially at Langdon.
+This was likely due, in part, to extreme high temperatures in mid to late July.